 After some muddy service calls like the one above, rear mudguards were added, and a screen in front of the radiator.
 Another later addition was the sunshade above the windscreen.

-A later Willys ambulance conversion was this 60s-era J3600 cab and chassis modified for Lancelin, on the coast north of Perth in Western Australia.
+A 60s-era ambulance conversion was this J3600 cab and chassis modified for Lancelin, on the coast north of Perth in Western Australia.
 The builder of the body is unknown, although it was probably one of the Brisbane firms since this is a Willys Motors photo, taken before the vehicle was shipped across the continent.

 Willys Motors photos courtesy Vaughn Becker.